Norman Heatley: Achievement

-As Sir Henry Harris put it succinctly in 1998: Yet while Fleming, Florey and Chain jointly received the Nobel prize for their work in 1945, Heatley's contribution was not fully recognized for another 45 years.
-It was only in 1990 that he was awarded the unusual distinction of an honorary Doctorate of Medicine from Oxford University, the first given to a non-medic in Oxford's 800-year history.
+As Sir Henry Harris put it succinctly in 1998:

+Yet while Fleming, Florey and Chain jointly received the Nobel Prize for their work in 1945, Heatley's contribution was not fully recognized for another 45 years.
+It was only in 1990 that he was awarded the unusual distinction of an Honorary Doctorate of Medicine from Oxford University, the first given to a non-medic in Oxford's 800-year history.
+He was appointed an Officer of the Order of the British Empire (OBE) "For services to scientific research", in the 1978 Birthday Honours.

 Final years

-Heatley died on 5 January 2004 at his home, 12 Oxford Road, Marston, Oxfordshire, which now bears a commemorative plaque in his honour.
-He was cremated in a cardboard coffin after a funeral service at St. Nicholas's Church, Marston, on 15 January.
+Heatley died on 5 January 2004 at his home, 12 Oxford Road, Old Marston, near Oxford.

+He was cremated in a cardboard coffin after a funeral service at St Nicholas's Church, Marston, on 15 January 2004.
 Heatley was survived by his wife, Mercy, and four children, Rose, Chris, Jonathan and Tamsin.

+Legacy

+Heatley's former home on Oxford Road now bears a commemorative blue plaque, erected in his honour in 2010 by the Oxfordshire Blue Plaques Board.
+Heatley is also mentioned alongside Florey and Chain, on another blue plaque, on the Sir William Dunn School of Pathology building on South Parks Road, Oxford.

+After Heatley died in 2004, Oxford University established a Norman Heatley Postdoctoral Award for researchers showing excellent ingenuity and problem-solving skills.
+Heatley's papers are archived within the Wellcome Collection in London.